 (Note: this post deals with the provincial deed transfer tax affecting foreign buyers.
-View this post for information on the repeal of restrictions for foreign buyers purchasing vacant land in the Federal Prohibition on the Purchase of Residential Property by Non-Canadians Act)
+View this post for information on the repeal of restrictions for foreign buyers purchasing vacant land in the Federal Prohibition on the Purchase of Residential Property by Non-Canadians Act).
+For a full overview of all the types of taxes applicable for a land owner in Nova Scotia, read our post on Taxes on Land Sales in Nova Scotia.

 Effective April 1, 2022 the Province of Nova Scotia introduced a non-residential deed transfer tax.
 It is described as a measure to make home ownership for Nova Scotians more accessible.
 The tax amounts to 5% and is paid as deed transfer tax when a property changes hands.